MissouriMRR/ai-racing/README.md

    - `git clone https://github.com/MissouriMRR/ai-racing.git`

-4. Future steps require Python to be installed (The download can be found online, multirotor uses python 3.10).
-Navigate the the home directory of the git repository you just cloned.
+4. Future steps require Python 3.10 to be installed (the download can be found [here](https://www.python.org/downloads/release/python-31011/)).
+Navigate to the home directory of the git repository you just cloned.
 Open the command line and run the following command to install dependencies.
     - `pip install -r requirements.txt`

 Python scripts can now be run interfacing with the drone using the airsimdroneracinglab API package.